Orbital-Web/Raphael/src/NNUE/nnue.md

                         Number of consecutive epochs without improvement to stop training.
 Will be ignored if 0 (default: 5) -f, --feature_factorize, --no-feature_factorize
                         Whether to enable feature factorization.
-May lead to faster training (default: False)
+May lead to faster training (default: False) -c CHECKPOINT, --checkpoint CHECKPOINT
+                        Checkpoint (path to a .pth file) to resume from (default: )
 ```

 The input file should be a `csv` file with the rows `fen`, `wdl` (absolute, with 1.0 as white win), and `eval` (relative centipawns from the side to move).
 The output file is also a `csv` file with the same rows, plus a few extra.